ashutoshmjain/gita/src/bhagavadGitaLanding.md

 Then we discovered the written word!

 Given the labor of writing, scribes chose the content with utmost care.
 Ink was hard to make.
 There was no paper - scriptures were written on palm leaves - with a quill!
 Intent to scribe, thus,  had to yield full consensus or be worth its weight in gold.
 Only precious information made it to the written form - for careful preservation.

 The outcome was significant  -  unlike the spoken word - text could take the information hundreds of miles.
 And through time!
-For example Bhagavad Gita reached us traveling, say, five thousand years - in time.
-And through this motion in space-time, its ideas spread across the globe - adapted by different religions, and surprisingly inspired profound scientific curiosity - from the Manhattan Project to quantum mechanics.
+It was as if we tapped into underlying field of knowledge, albeit limitations of a physical form.

 The word "scripture" points to such pristine information, worthy of writing down - a human expression of knowledge.

 > Scripture, or text, thus became the collective memory.
-In Sanskrit, such a collective memory is deemed `Smriti`.
+In Vedic parlance, such a collective memory is deemed `Smriti`.
 By virtue of being the collective memory, it is embedded into all of us, even if we are unaware.
 This  deep-seated memory is the driver of our intelligence.
-Think of it as the DNA of thought - a super long bridge between knowledge and information.
+Think of it as the DNA of thought - a bridge between knowledge and information.

 </div>

 Long before we learned writing (and reading), critical information was passed on through rigorous recital.
 Such information was called `Shruti`.
-The Sanskrit word later morphed into `Shruti` in Hindi, which is the domain name of this publication.
-It means information passed through word of mouth.

 Now that it is easier to scribe, we have exabytes of written words.
 So much so that it is impossible to scrape through - at least for humans.
 The quality of content is, however, questionable because of a lack of consensus.
 Technology has enabled every individual to express themselves, but everyone talking over each other feels more like noise than a message.